Right of Way Performance Measures

 The Property Management Team manages a variety of responsibilities once the property has been acquired, ranging from the removal of structures and other improvements so a project can proceed, to the leasing of land and buildings after a project is completed.
 Property Management during the pre-construction phase of a project involves the clearance of structures, other improvements, pests, and hazardous materials from acquired properties.
 Following a project, the Property Management Team ensures that the public's assets are preserved, protected, and utilized to serve transportation needs.
 This includes permitting activities to ensure encroachments do not threaten public transportation systems, controlling access to ensure the safe operation of our highways, disposing of excess land that is not needed for current or future projects, and managing property that is being held for future transportation projects.

 Each Team works hard in a variety of areas to manage the Department's real estate needs.
-These key areas are discussed in the stories below.
+Please click on the stories below to learn more about each Team.